wtdcode/sand-aflpp/README.md

 - [sand](https://github.com/wtdcode/sand-aflpp/tree/sand): Forked from 4.05c, this branch contains the reference implementation used in our paper evaluation.
 Please use this for any evaluation against SAND.
 - [upstream](https://github.com/wtdcode/sand-aflpp/tree/upstream): Forked from AFLplusplus mainstream, this branch contains our efforts to port SAND to the latest AFLplusplus.

-Track the upstrea progress [here](https://github.com/AFLplusplus/AFLplusplus/pull/2288).
+Track the upstream progress [here](https://github.com/AFLplusplus/AFLplusplus/pull/2288).

 ## Basic Usage